2010 United States Senate election in Kansas

 The 2010 United States Senate election in Kansas took place on November 2, 2010, alongside other elections to the United States Senate in other states as well as elections to the United States House of Representatives and various state and local elections.
-Incumbent Republican U.S. Senator Sam Brownback did not seek a third term, but instead successfully ran for Governor of Kansas.
-Republican nominee Jerry Moran won the open seat.
+Incumbent Senator Sam Brownback did not seek a third full term, but instead successfully ran for Governor of Kansas.

+Fellow Republican and representative Jerry Moran won the open seat.
+This was the first open-seat United States Senate election in Kansas for this seat since 1968.

 Background

 Sam Brownback was first elected to the Senate in 1996, replacing Bob Dole, who resigned to run for President.
 Brownback stated that he would not run for re-election in 2010 because of self-imposed term limits.
 Kansas is one of the most Republican states in the nation; no Democrat has been elected to either Senate seat since 1932.